robaho/go-trader/README.md

 Uses UDP multicast for market distribution.

-It uses the high-performance fixed point library [fixed](https://github.com/robaho/fixed).
+It uses the high-performance fixed point library [fixed](https://github.com/robaho/fixed) which I also developed.

 There is a sample client with a command line GUI, a sample "market maker", and a sample "playback".